 This is a general subject-by-subject overview.
+We modify the HECK out of this year.
+Sorry dudes.

 ENGLISH: We used BLP the first time.
 It was almost entirely oral.
 It was very mom intensive, but we liked it.
 It’s a brain cramp though up against the Hayden Latin series.
 It’s a totally different approach and set of declensions.
 Voyages 7 is mom-intensive too.
 I didn’t have time for any of that last year, so we did Easy Grammar Plus…and we did it again in 8GRD.
+HA!
+(Third kid is doing Easy Grammar Plus in 7th and Easy Grammar Ultimate in 8th.)

 HISTORY: This year is Ancient Greece and Rome!
 My kids love this time period.
 There is a timeline to build at the beginning of the year that you add to in odd sporadic times.
 Apart from lots of reading, there’s half a year in mapping Ancient Greece and half the year in mapping the Ancient Rome.
 There are quite a few text book assignments.
 Don’t skip them!
 Like the science assignments, these have major Language Arts goals woven in.
 I heard a talk where Laura said that people who skip the OWAA assignments almost always have trouble with the volume of writing in ninth.
 And like last year, the term papers are NOT research papers.
 They’re “tell me what you know” papers.
 An extended written narration is a better description.
 I’m going to read the choices to my kids ahead this year so they know what to listen for in their reading.